AlexanderHvam/xlist-marketing/README.md

 # xlist-marketing
-Marketing page for the Xlist app.
+Marketing page for the Uniqo app.